-Brief biographies for the three lead authors of Climate Change Reconsidered II: Physical Science appear below.
-Lists of recent publications (primarily in peer-reviewed journals) by the three authors are available at the following links:
+Brief biographies for the four lead authors of Climate Change Reconsidered II: Fossil Fuels appear below.
+Lists of recent publications (primarily in peer-reviewed journals) by the authors are available at the following links:

 Dr. S. Fred Singer, an atmospheric and space physicist, is one of the world’s most respected and widely published experts on climate.
 He is professor emeritus of environmental science at the University of Virginia.
 He directs the nonprofit Science and Environmental Policy Project (SEPP), which he founded in 1990 and incorporated in 1992 after retiring from the University of Virginia.

 Dr. Singer served as professor of environmental sciences at the University of Virginia, Charlottesville, VA (1971-94); distinguished research professor at the Institute for Space Science and Technology, Gainesville, FL, where he was principal investigator for the Cosmic Dust/Orbital Debris Project (1989-94); chief scientist, U.S. Department of Transportation (1987- 89); vice chairman of the National Advisory Committee for Oceans and Atmosphere (NACOA) (1981-86); deputy assistant administrator for policy, U.S. Environmental Protection Agency (1970-71); deputy assistant secretary for water quality and research, U.S. Department of the Interior (1967- 70); founding dean of the School of Environmental and Planetary Sciences, University of Miami (1964-67); first director of the National Weather Satellite Service (1962-64); and director of the Center for Atmospheric and Space Physics, University of Maryland (1953-62).